 Terry McAuliffe, the 72nd Governor of Virginia

-Virginia is home to approximately 800,000 veterans, and the Governor is committed to fighting for those who have so bravely served our country.
-He expanded the Virginia Values Veterans initiative, which encourages employers to recruit, hire, train, and retrain our veterans.
-He also signed legislation to provide unemployment compensation to military spouses who leave their job to accompany their spouse to a new military assignment in another state, as well as legislation that will expand access to higher education for eligible veterans’ family members.
+Virginia is home to more than 725,000 veterans, and the Governor is committed to fighting for those who have served their country.
+He expanded the Virginia Values Veterans initiative, which encourages employers to recruit, hire, train and retrain veterans.
+He also worked to facilitate partnerships that increase Virginia veterans’ access to health care.
+And he led Virginia to become the first state in the nation to functionally end veteran homelessness.

 Governor McAuliffe is making unprecedented progress on the restoration of civil rights to rehabilitated felons who have completed their sentences and paid their debt to society.
 To date, he has restored the rights of more than 161,000 Virginians.